 Tom Hall started in the law at the Perth Central Law Courts and as the Magistrates’ associate which involved him being in court on a daily basis supervising proceedings and assisting the Magistrates with matters ranging from parking offences to wilful murder.

 Tom’s experience in Court encouraged him to take up the study of law.
 He graduated in 2000 with a Bachelor of Laws from Murdoch University.

-He has also advised clients on international tax problems and superannuation structures.
-Tom drafts self managed superannuation fund deeds as well as other commercial documents.
+He has also advised clients on international tax matters and superannuation structures.
+Tom drafts self managed superannuation fund trust deeds as well as other commercial documents.

 Tom has written numerous opinions on tax and revenue matters pertaining to problems that often arise in small business entities from income taxation and superannuation legislation.

 Tom is a member of the National Tax and Accountants Association Ltd.